 - using your machine or - servicing or repairs (in or out of guarantee) - a call Kenwood customer care on 023 9239 2333.
-Have your model number (e.g. BM230) and date code (5 digit code e.g. 13L35) ready-they are located on the base of your Bread Maker. - spares and attachments - ☎ call 0844 557 3653.
+Have your model number ready it is located on the base of your Bread Maker. - spares and attachments other countries

-other countries